Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Frenchs Forest - Oxford Falls has an exceptionally high income level nationally, according to AreaSearch's aggregation of latest ATO data for financial year 2022.
-The median income among taxpayers is $63,081 and the average income stands at $94,765.
-This compares with Greater Sydney's figures of $56,994 and $80,856 respectively.
-Based on a Wage Price Index growth of 10.6% since financial year 2022, current estimates would be approximately $69,768 (median) and $104,810 (average) as of March 2025.
-Census data reveals household incomes rank exceptionally high at the 98th percentile ($3,142 weekly).
-The earnings profile shows that 38.3% of residents (6,758 people) fall into the $4000+ bracket, diverging from the broader area where the $1,500 - 2,999 category predominates at 30.9%.
+Frenchs Forest - Oxford Falls had an exceptionally high national income level according to ATO data aggregated by AreaSearch for financial year 2022.
+Its median income among taxpayers was $63,081 and the average income stood at $94,765, compared to Greater Sydney's figures of $56,994 and $80,856 respectively.
+Based on Wage Price Index growth of 10.6% since financial year 2022, current estimates would be approximately $69,768 (median) and $104,810 (average) as of March 2025.
+Census data reveals household incomes rank exceptionally at the 98th percentile ($3,142 weekly).
+The earnings profile shows the $4000+ bracket dominates with 38.3% of residents (6,758 people), diverging from the broader area where the $1,500 - 2,999 category predominates at 30.9%.
 A significant 52.2% earn above $3,000 weekly.
-High housing costs consume 15.4% of income, yet strong earnings place disposable income at the 97th percentile.
-The area's SEIFA income ranking places it in the 10th decile.
+High housing costs consume 15.4% of income, though strong earnings still place disposable income at the 97th percentile and the area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income